bitcoin-dev-project/wrath-of-nalo/README.md

 pip install warnet
 ```

+> [!WARNING]
-Make sure you installed correctly -- no other version string will work!
+> Make sure you installed Warnet correctly -- ONLY VERSION 1.1.15 will work.
+> If you do not see the correct version, reinstall Warnet or ask for help.

 ```
 $ warnet version
 warnet version 1.1.15